-However, data about the effects of social movements on health came mainly from case studies with small sample size.
+However, data about the effects of social movements on health came mainly from case studies with a small sample size.
 To our knowledge, it has not yet been studied whether social movements and crowd control during civil unrest affects the admission rate or severity of the injury and respiratory cases at the population level.

-We aimed to quantify the effects of the October 2019 Chilean protests on emergency health system services utilization and inpatient admission rates in three large public hospitals near to the protests focal point in Santiago.
+We aimed to quantify the effects of the October 2019 Chilean protests and crowd-control techniques on emergency health system services utilization and inpatient admission rates in three large public hospitals near to the protest's focal point in Santiago.

 Methods